timtadh/hackthology/hackthology/content/blog/lexmachine.md

 sentence or paragraph determines the role they play in the sentence.

 Luckily, the situation is much simpler for computer languages.
-Most *compilers*, which are programs translate computer languages into other computer languages, start by lexically analyzing their input.
+Most *compilers*, which are programs that translate computer languages into other computer languages, start by lexically analyzing their input.
 They can also be used in a number of other scenarios where a program needs to understand data in textual forms.

 In this article, I am going to write and explain a lexer for the [graphviz](http://www.graphviz.org) [dot